AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 This section describes the micro-segmentation functional area of Aviatrix CoPilot.

-For information about how micro-segmentation works in Aviatrix Secure Cloud Network Platform, see the discussion about secure networking with micro-segmentation in the Aviatrix product documentation. <Brenda can use this; then I'll take it out>

 Creating App Domains
 -----------------------
 An app domain contains one or more filters to identify CSP endpoints that map to an app domain.
 A filter specifies resource matching criteria.
-Matching criteria could be a CSP tag or a resource attribute (such as account name or region) or a list of IP prefixes.
-All match conditions within the filter must be satisfied to be matched.
+Matching criteria could be a CSP tag; a resource attribute (such as account name or region); or a list of IP prefixes.
+All conditions within the filter must be satisfied to be matched.
 A tag or resource attribute-based filter must be associated with a resource type (VPC/VNet, subnet, or VM).

 1. In CoPilot, navigate to Security > Micro-Segmentation > App Domain.
 2. Click +ADD DOMAIN.